brucemack/WARS-Birdhouse/README.md

 Each station is assigned a 16-bit address.
 Some addresses have special significance:
 * 0x0000: Not used
-* 0x0001: Gateway station to other meshes
+* 0x0001 through 0xffef: Used for normal stations on the network.
-* 0x0002 through 0x0007: Un-routed stations used for administrative/maintenance purposes.
+* 0xfff0: Gateway station to other meshes
-* 0x0008 through 0xfffe: Used for normal stations on the network.
+* 0xfff1 through 0xfffe: Un-routed stations used for administrative/maintenance purposes.
 * 0xffff: The broadcast address

 ### Packet Types